tkhq/docs/docs/integration-guides/export-wallets.md

 Let's review these steps in detail:

-1. User on `yoursite.xyz` clicks "export", and a new export UI is shown.
-We recommend setting this export UI as a new hosted page of your site or application that contains language explaining to the user the security best practices they should follow once they've successfully exported their wallet.
+1. When a user on your application clicks "export", display a new export UI.
+We recommend setting this export UI as a new hosted page of your application that contains language explaining the security best practices users should follow once they've successfully exported their wallet.
 Remember: once the wallet has been exported, Turnkey can no longer ensure its security.

-    While the UI is in a loading state, your frontend uses [`@turnkey/iframe-stamper`](https://www.npmjs.com/package/@turnkey/iframe-stamper) to insert a new iframe element:
+    While the UI is in a loading state, your application uses [`@turnkey/iframe-stamper`](https://www.npmjs.com/package/@turnkey/iframe-stamper) to insert a new iframe element:
     ```js
     const iframeStamper = new IframeStamper({
         iframeUrl: "https://export.turnkey.com",